-In the event that the Permittee treats, stores, or disposes of hazardous wastes on-site where such wastes were generated, then the Permittee must comply with 40 CFR 264.73(b)(9) as adopted in 15A NCAC 13A .0109, and Section 3005(h) of RCRA, 42 U.S.C.
-6925(h), the Permittee must certify, no less often than annually that:
+If the permittee treats, stores, or disposes of hazardous wastes onsite where such wastes were generated, then the permittee must comply with 40 CFR 264.73(b)(9) as adopted in 15A NCAC 13A .0109, and Section 3005(h) of RCRA, 42 U.S.C.
+6925(h), the permittee must certify, no less often than annually that:

-- 1. The Permittee has a program in place to reduce the volume and toxicity of hazardous waste to the degree determined by the Permittee to be economically practicable; and - 2.
-The proposed method of treatment, storage or disposal is the most practicable method available to the Permittee which minimizes the present and future threat to human health and the environment.
+- 1. The permittee has a program in place to reduce the volume and toxicity of hazardous waste to the degree determined by the permittee to be economically practicable; and - 2.
+The proposed method of treatment, storage or disposal is the most practicable method available to the permittee which minimizes the present and future threat to human health and the environment.